-Figure 30.
+Figure 17.
 Port product of CDA-C and C-CD

 In general, the potential capabilities for interaction of a port will not be used when the port is connected to another port.
 In this case the behaviour specified for that port is restricted by the interaction with another port.
-It is, however, often the case that this restriction applies only to one side of a connection while the behaviour of the port on the other side is not restricted and hence fully reflected by the interaction.
-It turns out that this property plays an essential role for the compositionality of behaviours that will be studied below to analyse behaviours of composite components.
-It can be formalised in the following way.
+It is, however, often the case that this restriction applies only to one side of a connection while the behaviour of the other port is not restricted and hence fully reflected by the interaction.
+Given two ports $P_1$ and $P_r$ with behaviours represented by I/O-transition systems $A{P_1}, A{P_r}$ respectively, the interaction behaviour of $P_1$ and $P_r$ reflects the behaviour of $P_1$ , if the port product is observationally equivalent to the behaviour of $P_1$ , i.e. $A{P_1} \approx (A{P_1} \otimes A{P_r})$ .
+This property plays an essential role for the compositionality of component behaviours considered below.
+An obvious consequence of this definition is that if the interaction behaviour of $P_1$ and $P_r$ reflects the behaviour of $P_1$ ( $P_r$ resp.) and if the behaviour of the port $P_1$ ( $P_r$ resp.) is deadlock-free, then $P_1$ and $P_r$ are behaviourally compatible.

-Definition 3.
-Let $A{P_1} \otimes A{P_r}$ be the port product representing the interaction behaviour of two ports P_1 and P_r (whose single behaviours are represented by the I/O-transition systems A{P_1}, A{P_r} resp.).
-The interaction behaviour of P_1 and P_r reflects the behaviour of P_1 , if $A{P_1} \approx A{P_1} \otimes A{P_r}$ where A{P_1} on the lefthand-side is considered as an I/Otransition system with all labels being internal (in order to fit to the labelling of the port product).

-An obvious consequence of this definition is that if the interaction behaviour of P_1 and P_r reflects the behaviour of P_1 (P_r resp.) and if the behaviour of the port P_1 (P_r resp.) is deadlock-free, then P_1 and P_r are behaviourally compatible.

-For instance, let us consider again the port product of CDA-C and C-CD in Fig. 30 (bottom).
-After minimalisation of the transition system w.r.t. observational equivalence with the LTSA tool we obtain just the transition system of the port CDA-C; cf. Fig. 30 (top).
+For instance, let us consider again the port product of CDA-C and C-CD in Fig. 17 (bottom).
+After minimisation of the transition system w.r.t. observational equivalence with the LTSA tool we obtain just the transition system of the port CDA-C; cf. Fig. 17 (top).
 Hence, the interaction behaviour of CDA-C and C-CD even reflects the behaviour of the port CDA-C.

 Analysis of the behaviour of composite components.
 In contrast to simple components the behaviour of a composite component is not explicitly specified by the developer but can be derived from the behaviours of the single parts of the composite component.
 For that purpose we construct the product of the transition systems representing the observable behaviours of all subcomponents declared in a composite component whereby the single behaviours of the subcomponents observed at their ports are synchronised according to the shared labels determined by the connectors.
-That is, we focus on the interactions between the subcomponents (via their connected ports) and on the actions on the relay ports of the composite component while the internal behaviour of the subcomponents is not relevant.
-How this construction is technically performed for the case of a composite component with two connected subcomponents and with one relay port is discussed in the following.
-The construction can be generalised in a straightforward way to arbitrary many subcomponents, connectors and relay ports.
+Hence, we focus on the interactions between the subcomponents (via their connected ports) and on the actions on the relay ports of the composite component while the internal behaviour of the subcomponents is not relevant; see [10] for the detailed definitions.